BlendVision/iOS-Player-SDK/README.md

 ## Getting Started
 ### Configure the license key

-- You can set the license key via the `UniPlayerConfig.key` property when creating a `UniPlayer` instance.
+- You can set the license key via the `UniPlayerConfig.licenseKey` property when creating a `UniPlayer` instance.
+- If using version 2, set the service configuration as follows: `UniPlayerConfig.serviceConfig.version = .v2`

 ## Samples